keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 ### Data explorer tiles

-Data explorer tiles must only include a single query (i.e. one metric) and include up to one filter by and up to one split by clause.
+Data explorer tiles must only include a single query (i.e., one metric) and include up to one filter by and up to one split by clause.
 Metric selectors provided via the code tab are currently not supported.

 ### Custom chart tiles